nelsonjchen/speedtest-rs/README.md

 # speedtest-rs

-*`speedtest-cli`, but in Rust with lacking a few things (for now)!*
+*a tool like `speedtest-cli`, but in Rust and lacking a few things (for now)!*

 [![Project Status: Wip - Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](http://www.repostatus.org/badges/0.1.0/wip.svg)](http://www.repostatus.org/#wip)
 [![Build Status](https://travis-ci.org/nelsonjchen/speedtest-rs.svg?branch=master)](https://travis-ci.org/nelsonjchen/speedtest-rs)

-*This is working at the moment.
-Download and upload is done.
-There is some separation of concerns between the GUI and the backend.
-It is by no means ready for the public.*
+This is working at the moment.
+Download and upload testing is done.
+There is some separation of concerns between the GUI and the backend so this *might* be reusable in other crates.

+## Purpose

 This is a learning exercise for me to learn: